 |Westpac Banking Corporation (PNG) Ltd||Banking /Finance|

 The Rangeview Heights development, which was approved by the Fund in 2016, has made progress during the year.
-Civil works has begun and construction is progressing smoothly.
-The Fund completed extensive maintenance programs for a
+Civil works have begun and construction is progressing smoothly.

 (S20 L12 Champion Parade)